intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

 > [!TIP]
 > You could refer to [here](../../../python/llm/example/NPU/HF-Transformers-AutoModels) for full IPEX-LLM examples on Intel NPU.

+### Save & Load Low-Bit Models

+IPEX-LLM also provides Python API for saving/loading models with low-bit optimizations on Intel NPU, to avoid repeated loading & optimizing of the original models.
+Refer to the [Save-Load example](../../../python/llm/example/NPU/HF-Transformers-AutoModels/Save-Load) for usage in details.

 ## C++ API

 IPEX-LLM also provides C++ API for running Hugging Face `transformers` models.